The Ultimate Guide to White Pasta vs. Whole Wheat Pasta: Which Is Truly Better for Your Health

 White Pasta: An Overview

-White pasta is made from refined wheat flour, also known as "semolina" flour.
-During the refining process, the bran and germ—the parts of the wheat kernel that contain most of the nutrients and fiber are removed, leaving behind the endosperm.
-This process gives white pasta its smooth texture and pale color.
-While white pasta is often enriched with vitamins and minerals like iron and B vitamins, it lacks the natural fiber content found in whole grains.
+White pasta is made from refined wheat flour, or semolina, which removes the bran and germ, resulting in a smooth texture and pale color.
+Although often enriched with vitamins and minerals, it lacks the natural fiber found in whole grains.

 Whole Wheat Pasta: The Natural Alternative